 \textbf{Generative Prior Based Deep Restoration Methods}.
 This group leverages pretrained generative models or latent priors to synthesize plausible facial details and improve perceptual realism under severe degradations.
-With the rapid development of generative adversarial network (GAN)~\cite{karras2019style,karras2020analyzing}, recent works find that~\cite{gu2020image,menon2020pulse} the generative prior of pre-trained face GAN models, such as StyleGAN~\cite{karras2019style}, and StytleGAN2~\cite{karras2020analyzing}, can provide rich and diverse facial information (\eg geometry and facial textures).
-And researchers have started to leverage the GAN prior into face image restoration.
+With the rapid development of generative adversarial network (GAN)~\cite{karras2019style,karras2020analyzing}, recent works find that~\cite{gu2020image,menon2020pulse} the generative prior of pre-trained face GAN models, such as StyleGAN~\cite{karras2019style} and StytleGAN2~\cite{karras2020analyzing}, can provide rich and diverse facial information (\eg geometry and facial textures).
+And researchers have started to leverage the GAN prior to face image restoration.
 The first kind of generative prior based methods is inspired by GAN inversion methods, which mainly aim at finding the closest latent vector in the GAN span from the input image.
-PULSE~\cite{menon2020pulse} is one representative method, which is a self-supervised face restoration method by optimizing the latent of a pre-trained StyleGAN~\cite{karras2019style}.
+PULSE~\cite{menon2020pulse} is another representative method, which is a self-supervised face restoration method by optimizing the latent of a pre-trained StyleGAN~\cite{karras2019style}.
 Inspired by PULSE, mGANprior~\cite{gu2020image} considers multiple latent codes in the pre-trained GAN and optimizes multiple codes to promote the ability of image reconstruction.
 However, these methods fail to preserve fidelity in the restored face images.
-To achieve a better balance between visual quality and fidelity of the recovered images, recent works GFP-GAN~\cite{wang2021towards} and GPEN~\cite{yang2021gan} first extract fidelity information from the input low-quality face images and then leverage the pre-trained GAN as a decoder to capture facial prior.
-Specifically, GFP-GAN~\cite{wang2021towards} leverages the facial distribution captured by a pre-trained GAN as facial prior to achieve joint restoration and color enhancement.
-GFP-GAN contains a degradation removal module and a pre-trained face GAN as facial prior.
-These two modules are bridged by a latent code mapping and several Channel-Split Spatial Feature Transform layers, which can achieve a good balance of realness and fidelity.
+To achieve a better balance between visual quality and fidelity of the recovered images, recent works GFP-GAN~\cite{wang2021towards} and GPEN~\cite{yang2021gan} first extract fidelity information from the input low-quality face images and then leverage the pre-trained GAN as a decoder to capture the facial prior.
+Specifically, GFP-GAN~\cite{wang2021towards} uses the facial distribution learned by a pre-trained GAN as a facial prior to achieve joint restoration and color enhancement.
+It includes a degradation removal module and a pre-trained face GAN prior.
+These two modules are connected by latent code mapping and several channel-split spatial feature transform layers.
+This design helps balance realness and fidelity.
 GPEN~\cite{yang2021gan} aims to effectively integrate the advantages of GAN and DNN for face restoration.
-In GPEN, they first learn a GAN used for generating high-quality face images and embed this pre-trained GAN into a deep neural network as a decoder prior for face restoration.
+In GPEN, it first learns a GAN used for generating high-quality face images and embeds this pre-trained GAN into a deep neural network as a decoder prior for face restoration.
 More recently, Zhu \etal \cite{zhu2022blind} propose to combine shape and generative prior to guide the process of face restoration for the network.
-In the proposed network, they first use a shape restoration module to generate shape prior.
+In the proposed network, they first use a shape restoration module to generate a shape prior.
 Then, a shape and generative prior integration module is proposed to fuse the shape and generative prior.
-Finally, they introduce a hybrid-level loss to jointly optimize the shape and generative prior with other network parts, and thus these two priors can better benefit the face restoration.
+Finally, they introduce a hybrid-level loss to jointly optimize the shape and generative prior with other network parts, and thus, these two priors can better benefit the face restoration.
 To address severe degradation in facial images, Xie \etal \cite{xie2023tfrgan} introduce a novel framework named TFRGAN.
 This framework focuses on generating a more accurate and improved latent code for the StyleGAN2 prior by incorporating both text and image information within the latent code space.
 In addition to utilizing generative priors, recent methods~\cite{hou2023semi,hu2023dear,cheikh2023degradation} also propose novel frameworks to leverage the representation of degradation and generative priors in face images.
 These methods aim to achieve a balance between realism and fidelity when dealing with diverse levels of degradation.